Haode-Sun/MavenFuzzyFactory/README.md

 # MavenFuzzyFactory: E-commerce online retail using SQL
 ## Background
+Maven Fuzzy Factory is a newly launched frictional eCommerce retail startup that sells stuffed animals.
+The company was started on march 2012 and has been in operation for 3 years now.
 ## There Are Key Concepts To Be Covered:

 1. Traffic Analysis & Optimization: Dive into the intricacies of understanding and optimizing web traffic.